Affiliate links on Android Authority may earn us a commission. Learn more.

 Price: Free / $4.49

-Dict Box Offline Dictionary is another one of the dictionary apps that focuses on multiple languages.
+Dict Box Offline Dictionary is another dictionary app that focuses on multiple languages.
 It supports over two dozen languages.
 Each language has its own dictionary that can be downloaded for offline use.
 You can download as many or as few as you want.
 It also includes a built-in thesaurus if you need one of those.
 Aside from that, it’s surprisingly light on features.
 The app does cover the basics, including sentence examples, word correction, and audio pronunciation.
 It’s a good option for those looking for something a little more simple.

 Dictionary by The Free Dictionary